*Updated 2024

 Sleepaway camp fosters individuality and self-growth

 Sleepaway camp fosters individuality.
-Away from the constraints of home and school, the unpressured environment of sleepaway camp gives children the memorable opportunity to discover themselves, uncover talents, learn new skills and boost their independence.
+Away from the constraints of home and school, the unpressured environment of sleepaway camp gives children the memorable opportunity to discover themselves, uncover talents, learn new skills, especially social skills, and boost their independence.
 These are all skills that will surely benefit them throughout the course of lives – in school, on the job and within relationships.
 The kids who come home after sleepaway camp often return with a newfound confidence and fresh, positive outlook on home and life in general.

 Three reasons why kids shouldn’t go to sleepaway camp